JenSeReal/otel-getting-started/tutorial/content/labs/instrumentation/manual/traces/index.md

     "schema_url": ""
 }
 ```

-To verify that everything works as expected, start the web server and use the previous curl command.
+Let's verify that everything works as expected.
+Restart the web server and send a request using the previous curl command.
 If you look at the span exported to the terminal, you should now see that the resource attached to telemetry contains context about the service.
 This is just an example to illustrate how resources can be used to describe the environment an application is running in.
 Other resource attributes may include information to identify the physical host, virtual machine, container instance, operating system, deployment platform, cloud provider, and more.